openframeworks/ofBook/20_intro_to_graphics/chapter.md

 Jeeze.
 We've been making brushes for a long time.
 Let's take a break from that and create a smaller project that will help demonstrate how we can move the world.
 By move the world, I really just mean move the coordinate system (though it sounds more exciting the other way).

-Whenever we call a drawing function, like `ofRect()` for example, we pass in an `x` and `y` location at which we want our shape to be drawn.
+Whenever we call a drawing function, like `ofRect(...)` for example, we pass in an `x` and `y` location at which we want our shape to be drawn.
 We know (0,0) to be the upper left pixel of our window, that the positive x direction is rightward across our window and that positive y direction is downward along our window.
 We are about to violate this established knowledge.

 **[Note: this section needs pictures to go along with the analogy]**

 For a physical analogy, imagine that we have a piece of graphing paper in front of us ~~(or go ahead and grab one)~~.
 The graph squares represent the pixels of our screen.
 How would we draw a black rectangle at (5, 10) that is 5 pixels wide and 2 pixels high?
 We would probably grab a black pen, move our hands over to the location (5, 10) on our graphing paper, and start filling in pixels?
 Good, that seems normal.
 But we could have also have kept our pen hand stationary, moved our paper 5 pixels left and 10 pixels down and then started filling in pixels.
 That initially seems like an odd thing to do right?
 It turns out that this is a powerful thing to do in code.
-With openFrameworks, we can move our coordinate system like this using `ofTranslate()`, but we can also rotate or scale the coordinate system with `ofRotate()` and `ofScale()`.
+With openFrameworks, we can move our coordinate system like this using `ofTranslate(...)`, but we can also rotate or scale the coordinate system with `ofRotate(...)` and `ofScale(...)`.
 **[Note: explain why ofBackground can't be used with transparency]**

-So let's tackle [`ofTranslate`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofTranslate "ofTranslate Documentation Page") first.  `ofTranslate` takes an x, a y and an optional z parameter, and then shifts the coordinate system by those specified values.
+So let's tackle [`ofTranslate`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofTranslate "ofTranslate Documentation Page") first.  `ofTranslate(...)` takes an x, a y and an optional z parameter, and then shifts the coordinate system by those specified values.
 Why would we ever want to shift the coordinate system like this?
 Imagine that we wrote some code to draw a little stick figure family.
-Or better yet, create a new project and add this to our `draw` function of our source file (.cpp):
+Or better yet, create a new project and add this to our `draw()` function of our source file (.cpp):

 	ofBackground(255);